Microbiology & Immunology

 One of Vancouver's attractions is the mild climate.
 The metropolitan area does not experience the severe winter weather that is characteristic of most parts of Canada.
 There are usually a few snowfalls between December and February, but the snow melts within hours, or a few days, and, the temperature seldom drops below freezing.
 Spring weather predominates from March to May when temperatures rarely drop below 5°C. Although June to August are the warmest months, temperatures rarely exceed 23°C and the humidity is low.

 The mild climate permits year-round participation in many recreational activities such as tennis, hiking, golfing and sailing.
 The proximity of the mountains makes it possible to go swimming and skiing on the same day at some times of the year.

 Vancouver also offers outstanding cultural facilities.
 There are several theatre groups, opera and dance companies, art galleries and a variety of musical ensembles from symphony orchestra to string quartets.
 Many of these offer reduced ticket rates to students.
-A folk music festival is held annually and folk musicians from various countries are featured regularly at the Vancouver East Cultural Centre.
 The many clubs in town offer a diverse selection of other musical entertainment from jazz to rock.
 The MacMillan Planetarium, Bloedel Conservatory, Stanley Park Aquarium and Science World provide additional recreational opportunities.
 There are also a number of professional and amateur sports teams resident in the city including the Canucks (hockey), the Lions (football) and the Canadians (baseball).
 These features make Vancouver a desirable city in which to live and study.